Annual Reports

 Council Recognition Reception

-The Sam Houston Area Council is grateful to our over 10,000 volunteer adult leaders.
+The Sam Houston Area Council is grateful to our nearly 10,000 volunteer adult leaders.
 The Sam Houston Area Council presented the Silver Beaver Award, the highest recognition a council can bestow on an adult volunteer leader before the annual Key Leaders Conference.

 Silver Beaver Award